hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 It is really Sad.

 [16:40:42](#sOy8r0GabL_D8fBDgvdloeP6H1CkVo3VpI7GJIF41xo) <rgchris (Christopher Ross-Gill)>:
-@pekr That's too bad Ì†ΩÌ∏•.
+@pekr That's too bad üò•.
 I do have some historical stuff‚Äîmaybe even IOS instances I can get working even if they've nothing to connect to any more.

 [17:10:20](#VX6f4UwaRa_l_RYtZBRRESMzqHHhPBRDTimi3D929HY) <GiuseppeChillemi (GiuseppeChillemi)>:
 @rgchris why?
 Is IOS dependent from Rebol tech?